pierre-josselin/payday-2-ultimate-trainer-5/README.md

 ## Credits

-Most of the features of Ultimate Trainer are developed by me (pierre-josselin).
+Most of the features of Ultimate Trainer are developed by me (Pierre Josselin).
 But sometimes I use code created by other developers or other developers contribute directly to this project :

 ArtemisFowl